DFE-Digital/publish-teacher-training/guides/support_playbook.md

 ## Changing accredited provider of courses

-To change the accrediting body of a course, you can do the following:
+To change the accrediting provider of a course, you can do the following:

 ```ruby
 # Grab the courses for a provider and update the courses' accredited provider